 Powder extinguishers can also create a loss of visibility and breathing problems, so they are not recommended for use inside buildings unless there is no alternative.
 The building must be properly ventilated after the discharge of a powder extinguisher.

-4. Carbon Dioxide (CO2) Extinguishers
+Carbon Dioxide Extinguishers

 CO2 fire extinguishers are ideal for areas containing electrical devices, such as offices or server rooms.
 These extinguishers work by suppressing the fire and cutting off its supply of oxygen.
 CO2 extinguishers do not leave any debris, unlike foam extinguishers.